anyaevostinar/anyaevostinar.github.io/classes/111-f24/syllabus.md

 * Interactive lectures at the start of class that will include discussions to check your understand of the reading and give you a chance to ask questions.
 * Labs for writing somewhat longer code with significant guidance from the instructions in order to make ideas from readings more concrete.
 * Programming assignments where you complete more extended projects to provide opportunities to design solutions and see the ideas from class applied in real contexts.
 Some of these you will complete with a partner and some will be individual.
-* In-class quizzes, generally on Mondays, for you to demonstrate your understanding of specific learning objectives.
+* In-class quizzes, generally on Wednesdays, for you to demonstrate your understanding of specific learning objectives.
 * Final project, where you pull together everything you've learned to create something that interests you.

 I believe each of these types of activities will give you a different lens on the core class ideas and help you to deeply learn and understand the material.